Retropex/datum-gateway-startos/instructions.md

 Quick-start guide for those already mining on OCEAN:

 1. Bitcoin Knots is required.
-This can be found in the Start9 Community Marketplace.

-2. Set up simpleproxy as explained in the last section of this document.

-3. Put a valid Bitcoin address into Datum-Gateway's config and start the service.
+2. Put a valid Bitcoin address into Datum-Gateway's config and start the service.

-4. Point your miners to the IP and PORT of your Start9 Server and Datum-Gateway service respectively. *(Something like 192.168.x.y replacing x and y as necessary for the Start9 Server IP.
+3. Point your miners to the IP and PORT of your Start9 Server and Datum-Gateway service respectively. *(Something like 192.168.x.y replacing x and y as necessary for the Start9 Server IP.
 23334 is the default port for Datum-Gateway.)*

 See below for more comprehensive instructions.

-# StartOS Version

-**Warning** - using Datum-Gateway on StartOS v0.3.5.1 in a typical scenario requires making the service accessible over LAN via IP:Port.
-This requires tinkering with your StartOS server as most Bitcoin mining hardware cannot use mDNS.

-If you feel comfortable doing that, follow the instructions for installing `simpleproxy` at the bottom of this document.

-If you do not, you should wait for StartOS v0.3.6.

 # Basic Information